 Write a little about yourself.
 Just a paragraph will do.

-Update: On hiatus: I'm too busy to deal with the slings and arrows
+Otherwise: On hiatus: I'm too busy to deal with the slings and

-of the online dating thing right now.
-But I love reading profiles.
+arrows of the online dating thing right now.
+But I love reading

-It's like rooting through someone's lingerie drawer with their
+profiles.
+It's like rooting through someone's lingerie drawer with

-tacit consent - and absence. (changing location to meet people for
+their tacit consent - and absence. (changing location to meet

 The one-line description: Gregarious misanthrope with a hippie